andrelandgraf/laravel-docker/README.md

 - docker / docker-compose
 - ngix

-! following guide does not work the same way for windows OS !
+## Feedback
+Feel free to get inspired and more importantly provide [your feedback](https://github.com/andrelandgraf/laravel-docker/issues) on structure and style.
+I'm more than happy to learn how to improve my code and architecture.

+Please provide feedback via:

 ## Prerequisites
 Also have a look at:
 - https://github.com/laravel/laravel
 - https://medium.com/@shakyShane/laravel-docker-part-1-setup-for-development-e3daaefaf3c

+! following guide does not work the same way for windows OS !

 **Install docker and docker-compose**